MarieLynneBlock/audio-code-lab/README.md

 ### General Languages, music libraries, frameworks

-- __LADSPA__: "Linux Audio Developer's Simple Plugin API".
-It is an API standard for handling audio filters and audio signal processing effects Framework.
+- __LADSPA__: "Linux Audio Developer's Simple Plugin API" is an API standard for handling audio filters and audio signal processing effects Framework.
 LADSPA exists primarily as a header file written in C.

-      - VST
+- __VST__: software interface that integrates software audio synthesizer and effect plugins with audio editors and recording systems.
+VST and similar technologies use digital signal processing to simulate traditional recording studio hardware in software.

       - EarSketch  (Georgia Tech)
       - Alda
       - Bipscript